Erie Canal

 Today, the Erie Canal is mainly used by recreational watercraft.
 It connects the three other canals in the New York State Canal System: the Champlain, Oswego, and Cayuga–Seneca.
 Some long-distance boaters take the Erie as part of the Great Loop.
-The canal has also become a tourist attraction in its own right—a number of parks and museums are dedicated to its history.
-The Erie Canalway Trail is a popular cycling path that follows the canal across the state.
+The canal has also become a tourist attraction in its own right—numerous parks and museums are dedicated to its history.
+The New York State Canalway Trail is a popular cycling path that follows the canal across the state.
 In 2000, Congress designated the Erie Canalway National Heritage Corridor to protect and promote the system.

 Ambiguity in name

 The waterway today referred to as the Erie Canal is quite different from the nineteenth-century Erie Canal.
 More than half of the original Erie Canal was destroyed or abandoned during construction of the New York State Barge Canal in the early 20th century.
 The sections of the original route remaining in use were widened significantly, mostly west of Syracuse, with bridges rebuilt and locks replaced.
 It was called the Barge Canal at the time, but that name fell into disuse with the disappearance of commercial traffic and the increase of recreational travel in the later 20th century.